kpbarasa/web-scraper/readme.md

 # Web sraper
-  Extracts all titles and coresponding urls  from a web page in json format   Cheerio to pick out html element  (css)  from html elements on a web page.
+  Extracts all titles and coresponding urls  from a web page in json format   Cheerio to pick out html element  (css)  from html elements on a web page (https://www.theguardian.com/uk').
 After collection the dat will then be convert to CSV file using json-2-csv

             // Get title and Url
             $('.fc-item__title', html).each(function () { //fc-item__title csss